How exactly do you say kiss me in Italian? What is more appropriate to ask depending on the relationship between you and the other person?

-Baciami is how you translate kiss me in Italian when you are addressing only one person that you know well and are on familiar terms with, such as your boyfriend or girlfriend.
+Baciami is how you translate kiss me in Italian when you are addressing a person that you know well and are on familiar terms with, such as your boyfriend or girlfriend.

 Kiss me! (singular, informal)

-This common sentence in Italian is made of two elements.
+This common sentence in Italian is made up of two elements.

 Imperative “you” form of baciare, to kiss